Ticks and mosquitoes

 If you find a tick on your body, jot down the date it was discovered.
 If symptoms such as a rash, fever, headache, joint or muscle pains or swollen lymph nodes appear, contact your doctor as soon as possible.
 Tick-borne diseases can cause mild symptoms treatable at home with antibiotics to severe infections requiring hospitalization.

-- Deet: Use an insect repellant with Deet or other EPA-approved repellent.
+- Deet: Use an insect repellent with Deet or other EPA-approved repellent.

 - Drain: Remove excess or standing water from birdbaths, planters, old tires or drains.